sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 05-11-2016

+- https://webpack.js.org/ new website for webpack (original is https://webpack.github.io/)
+- https://www.ampproject.org/ AMP Project.
+Definitely something to use when developing a mobile (or not only mobile i guess) webapp.
+Rules and constraints to make the pages ultra fast.
+- https://www.youtube.com/watch?v=cfekj564rs0 How AMP achieves its speed - Google I/O 2016
+- https://en.wikipedia.org/wiki/List_of_child_prodigies Another world. "built ... a nuclear fusion reactor at age 14"
+- https://www.youtube.com/watch?v=kq3FopGY6Fc Tanishq Abraham at a TED talk.
+"By the age of 9 years, he became the youngest to attend and speak at a NASA conference"

 # 04-11-2016

 - https://github.com/flumedb/flumedb another flume.
 A DB based on Observables.